 For Reece, that patina has a personal connection.
 When she was ten years old and living in Denver, she and her family travelled to New Jersey to visit relatives.
 Her mother took Reece into Manhattan to see The Wiz.
 “I am not sure I grasped the significance of every line and image,” she says, “but I remember the splendor of it all.
 Seeing the story cast in a new light was exciting.
 I loved the movie The Wizard of Oz, and I loved Judy Garland as Dorothy, but seeing characters I could relate to—Stephanie Mills as Dorothy and characters who looked like my father or like my uncle—I remember feeling at home.”

-The Tinman's hat from the Broadway musical The Wiz will go on view in 2016 in the exhibition, “Taking the Stage,” one of the inaugural shows planned for the opening of the National Museum of African American History and Culture.
+The Tin Man's hat from the Broadway musical The Wiz is on view in the exhibition, “Taking the Stage,” at the National Museum of African American History and Culture.